liddiard/slack-meetups/README.md

 ## Known limitations

+- The bot's message content is a bit specific in places and may not match your use case.
+Luckily, all content is stored within `matcher/messages.py` so it's fairly easy to customize if you want to fork the repo.
-- The bot doesn't really handle cases where a person is a member of multiple pools.
-It will work, but they can't have separate intro text or availability statuses per pool.
+- The bot doesn't do much to handle cases where a person is a member of multiple pools.
+It will work, but people can't have separate intro text or availability statuses per pool.
 - The bot will only ask about a person's most recent match when asking if they met up, so overlapping rounds with the same person, either in the same pool or among multiple pools, may not give you as much data about who met up.
 - The bot doesn't respond to text queries, other than to set a person's intro.
 Aside from that, it will repond with a generic "Sorry, I don't know how to respond!" type of message, with a mention to contact the bot's admin, if configured.
-Having the bot respond to other queries would require some refactoring as we'd have to keep track of the last message sent to each user.
+Having the bot respond to other queries would require some refactoring as it would have to keep track of the last message sent to each user.
 - Creation of rounds and round matching is manual: There's no automated scheduling.
-This could be accomplished fairly easily by setting up custom django admin commands and calling them from a cron job.
+This could be accomplished fairly easily by setting up [custom Django admin commands](https://docs.djangoproject.com/en/dev/howto/custom-management-commands/) and calling them from a cron job.
 - On the admin side, there's not a ton of input validation.
 The app mostly assumes that admins know what they're doing.
 If they do something wrong or unusual (like using a non-existent ID for a Slack channel, creating a matching round in the past, etc), unexpected behavior is likely to happen.
+That said, most of the error-prone tasks are in creating pools (generally an infrequent or one-time thing) and editing matches (which is inadvisable anyway).
+Using Django's built in user groups, you can restrict admin user's ability to edit these things.

 ## Tech stack